 - The kitchen gets is cleaned after every meal on a basic level: food put away, dishes rinsed and put in the dishwasher, surfaces wiped down, etc.

 - The bathrooms are wiped down daily and scrubbed down weekly.
-They are checked daily to be sure there’s plenty of the basics, like toilet paper, soap, and a fresh hand towel.
+They are checked daily to be sure there are plenty of the basics, like toilet paper, soap, and a fresh hand towel.

 - Anything truly stinky is kept under constant control.
 If there’s a catbox, it’s scooped at least once a day (we do ours twice) and completely scrubbed and changed out weekly.
 Dirty disposable diapers go to an outside trash can as soon as a new diaper has been placed on the baby’s bottom.
 Cloth diapers are rinsed as soon as they come off the baby and placed in a smell-tight container to be laundered daily.
 In fact, anything that has any connection to mammalian waste products is cleaned immediately or goes to an outside trash can.